 Yarrow can be consumed both as a tea as well as a tincture.
 If taken as a tea, yarrow can be mixed with other herbs.
 For effective results one needs to take 200 ml of the tea three times a day.
 Alternatively, one ml or 20 drops of yarrow tincture can be taken in thrice daily.

+Scientific researches have established that apigenin found in yarrow plants possess anti-inflammatory and antispasmodic actions.
+Azulenes as well as salicylic acids content in the herb are also antispasmodic (an agent that relieves spasms or cramps).
+On the other hand, alkaloids present in the yarrow plant act as a hemostatic (an agent used to stop internal bleeding) and hence are beneficial in curbing hemorrhage.
+Again, like in chamomile, chamazulene found in the herb is anti-allergic in nature.
+Significantly, yarrow is a versatile herbal medication and has different actions in different parts of the body.
+Nevertheless, yarrow is perhaps best known for its usefulness in healing respiratory problems.
+The plant has diaphoretic properties (increases perspiration) and hence has been found to be very effective in curing colds and fevers.
 Many herbal medicine practitioners also use yarrow to heal allergy as in the case of hay fever.
 Since the herb has multiple properties, it is useful in various different conditions.
 The herb is very useful when consumed after a bout of flu or other illness as it acts as a digestive tonic and helps in enhancing appetite.
 While treating cardiovascular problems, the herb's antispasmodic properties are of immense use, while yarrow's diuretic functions has made it an important medication in lowering high blood pressure as well as enhancing the blood circulation in the veins.
 Specially in women, yarrow is also useful in healing the problems of the reproductive system and in regulating the menstrual cycle.
 Yarrow has multifarious and often diverse functions in the same organ.
 While the herb helps in curbing heavy bleeding during periods, it can also set in periods.

 That the yarrow plant has flexible medicinal use and it is very resourceful as a herbal medication is established from the fact that various parts of the plant can be used for healing different disorders.
 The herb's flowers, essential oil, leaves as well as aerial parts are useful in some way or the other.
 Listed below are some of the applications of the yarrow plant.